MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 **Learn more:**

 - [Use tags](https://docs.microsoft.com/azure/azure-resource-manager/management/tag-resources) to identify dev, test, or QA targets for resizing or termination.
-- [Autoshutdown VMs](https://docs.microsoft.com/azure/cost-management-billing/manage/getting-started#consider-cost-cutting-features-like-auto-shutdown-for-vms) sets a nightly termination time for VMs.
+- [Auto-shutdown VMs](https://docs.microsoft.com/azure/cost-management-billing/manage/getting-started#consider-cost-cutting-features-like-auto-shutdown-for-vms) sets a nightly termination time for VMs.
 Using this feature will stop nonproduction VMs each night, requiring developers to restart those VMs when they're ready to resume development.
-- Encourage development teams to use [Azure DevTest Labs](https://docs.microsoft.com/azure/lab-services/devtest-lab-overview) to establish their own cost-control approaches and avoid impact of the standard auto shutdown timing in the prior step.
+- Encourage development teams to use [Azure DevTest Labs](https://docs.microsoft.com/azure/lab-services/devtest-lab-overview) to establish their own cost-control approaches and avoid impact of the standard auto-shutdown timing in the prior step.

 ## Best practice: Use Azure Cost Management